 - I have a fridge that is bursting full of fresh fruits and vegetables, and a cupboard stocked with ingredients to make incredible meals

 - I have high speed unlimited internet connection

 - I drive a car that still feels brand new and that has never missed a beat (despite being over 13 years old and having 90,000kms / 56,000 miles on it)

-- I have what is possibly the worlds most comfortable bed – a mattress and 1000 tc sheets which I begrudgingly leave if working early shifts.
+- I have what is possibly the world’s most comfortable bed – a mattress and 1000 tc sheets which I begrudgingly leave if I’m working early shifts.

-- I have more than enough space to work on projects from home and have still room for friends and family to stay over – on a li-low of course, I’m not made of money! 😉
+- I have more than enough space to work on projects from home and still have room for friends and family to stay over – on a li-lo of course, I’m not made of money! ; )

 - I travel the world for my job as a professional pilot, and have an apartment (minimally) furnished and decorated with some really cool stuff I have picked up along the way.